mattkinnersley/techwaffle/content/serverless-apollo-server.md

 ## Serverless Framework

-When using the Serverless Framework, you follow the IaC (Infrastructure as code) approach.
+When using the Serverless Framework, you are following the IaC (Infrastructure as code) approach.
 This can be done with one file, `serverless.yml`.
 In here you can define what resources you want to use, whether that's a DynamoDB table for a NoSQL store, an S3 Bucket for simple object storage or maybe Cognito for handling your authorisation.
 You can also define how you want API Gateway to route traffic to your Lambda function.
 What we want for our GraphQL server is to route the traffic to one endpoint - `/graphql`.

 In our `serverless.yml` file we want to add in this code snippet: